First Love (2004 Italian film): Reception

+First Love has an approval rating of 53% on review aggregator website Rotten Tomatoes, based on 19 reviews, and an average rating of 5.8/10.
+Metacritic assigned the film a weighted average score of 57 out of 100, based on 8 critics, indicating "mixed or average reviews".
+As of October 2024, the film has a rating of 6.6/10 on IMDB, from approximately 1,900 user reviews.

 The film "has been described as “a horror movie about desire,” which seems fitting."
 Kevin Thomas of the Los Angeles Times finds this film "an elegantly told tale of obsession that, in failing to take on any larger meaning, rapidly becomes depressing to watch."
 Thomas and others are confused as to "why she [Sonia] strives so mightily to please someone so obviously insane."